chesterXalan/LicensePlateRecognition-Keras/README.md

 # LicensePlateRecognition-Keras

- A Taiwanese license plate recognition system in keras
+A Taiwanese license plate recognition system in Keras.